floodoo/Leitstellenspiel_Bot/README.md

 # Leitstellenspiel_Bot

-Work in progress

-Don't use it

-Don't copy it

-I'm only developing it because I'm interested in the topic and I want to improve my programming skills.
-The bot is not allowed in the game.
-Use it at your own risk.
-I do not take any responsibility.
-You can be banned in the game
+I am developing the bot to enhance my programming skills.
+I will not use the bot.
+It is not allowed to use a bot in the game.
+You can be banned forever.
+I do not take anyresponsibility.
+Use at your own risk.
+My test account was banned